arepo90/ROTAS/README.md

 # ROTAS (Real-time Optimized Transmission for Aggregated Sources)

 Self-contained server and client applications for TCP video streaming.
-Optimized for limited bandwith (<=1 mbps) connections for low latency streaming, although it can be repurposed to send any kind of messages in both directions.
+Optimized for limited bandwith (<=1 mbps) connections for low latency streaming of multiple video sources, although it can be repurposed to send any kind of messages in both directions.

-Works by sequencing _transactions_ between the client and server, each including an encoded video frame and information about the next transaction.

 > Server application is only for Windows.
 Client application is available for Windows and Linux.